Robotboy26/sendEmailViaGolang/README.md

 # sendEmailViaGolang
 This is a repository that is meant to be a teaching tool on how to send email from your google account using golang.

+# Update

+You can download the latest build artifact from the actions section of the repo and download the executable and use it instead of the go file.
+You would then use "./main <any_args>" instead of "go run main.go <any_args>".

 # Setup

 1. Login to your google account in a webbrowser.